 The Water Resources Department issues grading permits and inspects sites.
 A land-disturbing permit is required on any privately funded, non-agricultural project with a disturbed area greater than 12,000 square feet (See Land Development Ordinance for more details).
 A sedimentation and erosion control plan is required when the disturbed area exceeds 12,000 square feet or a building permit request for a single family homesite with more than one acre of disturbed land.
 Other land disturbing activities are considered on a case-by-case basis.

 The sedimentation and erosion control plan review process shall be conducted in conjunction with your subdivision and/or site plan review process.
-The Planning Department forwards plans to this office for sedimentation and erosion control plan reviews.
+The Planning and Development Services Department forwards plans to this office for sedimentation and erosion control plan reviews.

 The plan review process will run concurrently with your planning review.
 Any changes required by the planning process should be reflected on your erosion control and stormwater plans and should be resubmitted to this office as a plan addendum.
 For information regarding the watershed protection requirements for your site and rules regarding these, please see Watershed Protection and Urban Transition Buffers.Notice of Plan Approval

-- Upon plan approval, the Planning Department will send a Letter of Notification (LON) explaining what the applicant needs to do to obtain a grading permit.
+- Upon plan approval, the Planning and Development Services Department will send a Letter of Notification (LON) explaining what the applicant needs to do to obtain a grading permit.

 - The Water Resources Department will contact the grading permit applicant to set up a pre-construction conference.